1 The R Environment

 Many users of statistics don’t use R because they only know how to use one statistical software, often the one taught in their first statistics course.
 In the past, R rarely was this first language, but nowadays more schools are teaching how to use it.

-Some people have used R, but struggle to get comfortable and productive with it, especially if they had little coding experience.
+Some people have used R, but struggled to get comfortable and productive with it, especially if they had little coding experience.
 Typing commands explicitly is more difficult than pointing and clicking.
 Also, each package has its own rules to learn.
-We can find a lot of good help for popular packages written by professional developers, but not so much for smaller packages written by other common users.
+We can find a lot of good help for popular packages written by professional developers, but not so much for smaller packages written by other amateur users.
 Worst of all, some of the messages R displays if we make a mistake are uninformative, so fixing the problem can be difficult.

 1.3 Suggestions for Learning R